shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 - Return boolean value of given expression - `bool(1)`
 - If no parameter is given default return value is `False`.
 - `bool` is subclass of `int` and we can check this also `issubclass(bool, int)`

+## Iterable
+-  It is a container type of object and we can list out elements in object one by one.
+-  Iterable is not necessary a sequence type example set.

 # Variable scopes
 -  **Namespace** is collection of object(variable) and object information(value) for the given scope(built-in, global, local).